Abortion under communism: Yugoslavia

+Socio-medical indications were accepted as grounds for abortion from 1952.
+In 1969 the law was further liberalised.Article 191 of the federal constitution states that "it is a human right to decide on the birth of children".
+All the republics of Yugoslavia passed laws between 1977 and 1979 that regulated abortion; even if there were small disparities, the general common rule was "up to the tenth week of pregnancy and, beyond ten weeks, with the approval of a medical commission".

 Other Communist areas

 Democratic Federation of Northern Syria

 Although Syria only allows abortion to save a mother's life, the de facto autonomous region of the DFNS legalizes abortion for all women.
 Barbara Anna, a member of the Turkish Communist Party, reflected more broadly on how limits to women's bodily autonomy relate to the imposition of capitalism and imperialism.
 She compared the situations in the Middle East where women's economic activity and sexual freedom is heavily restricted to the situation in the neoliberal capitalist centre, where women's sexual freedom comes at the expense of constant objectification and commodification.

 Revolutionary Armed Forces of Colombia

 The Revolutionary Armed Forces of Colombia supported abortion, despite the laws of Colombia only allowing it in cases of rape, fetal defects, or a need to preserve the mother's health.

 Paris Commune

 Article XII states that: "The submission of the children and the mother to the authority of the father, who prepares the submission of each one to the authority of the chief, is pronounced dead.
 The couple consents freely to seek common pleasure.
 The Commune proclaims freedom of birth: the right to sexual information from childhood, the right to abortion, the right to contraception.
 As the products cease to be the property of their parents.
 They live together in their home and run their own lives."
 This was in sharp contrast to the French law at the time, which prohibited abortion.